 Since 1989, the Arizona Chapter has sponsored approximately 100 lectures and activities throughout the state.
-Additionally, the Arizona Chapter hosted the 2004 ARCE annual meeting in Tucson, and has hosted several tours to visit Egypt’s ancient monuments and cultures.
+Additionally, the Arizona Chapter hosted the 2004 and 2016 ARCE annual meetings in Tucson, and has hosted several tours to visit Egypt’s ancient monuments and cultures.

 Other archaeological lectures and events are hosted throughout the state by our colleagues at the Archaeological Institute of America's Tucson & Southern Arizona Society and the Central Arizona Society (Phoenix/Tempe area).